Grumman G-73 Mallard: Operational history

 The Mallard prototype first flew on 30 April 1946, with the first production aircraft entering service in September of that year.
-While the Mallard was designed for regional airline operations with two pilots and ten passengers, especially aimed at harbor-based, city-to-city hops on the eastern seaboard, postwar surplus aircraft sales and the availability of smaller airports limited market potential.
-A number of smaller air carriers did use the Mallard in its intended role, notably Tahiti-Hawaii Airlines and Pacific Western Airlines (Canada).
-However, most of the 59 Mallards delivered were for corporate use.
+While the Mallard was designed for regional airline operations with two pilots and 10 passengers, especially aimed at harbor-based, city-to-city hops on the Eastern Seaboard, postwar surplus aircraft sales and the availability of smaller airports limited market potential.
+A number of smaller air carriers did use the Mallard in its intended role, notably Tahiti-Hawaii Airlines and Pacific Western Airlines (Canada), but most of the 59 Mallards delivered were for corporate use.
 A prominent user in the United States was Roy Fruehauf and the Fruehauf Trailer Corporation.
 Fruehauf owned and operated a fishing camp, Killarney Lodge at Georgian Bay, Canada, and ferried customers there from Detroit.
-Another Detroiter, William Packer of General Motors, also owned a Mallard, which he often flew to Killarney. another Mallard was purchased in the early 1950s by the Aga Khan.
+Another Detroiter, William Packer of General Motors, also owned a Mallard, which he often flew to Killarney.
+Another Mallard was purchased in the early 1950s by the Aga Khan.

-The Toronto Globe & Mail newspaper owned one for use as a "flying newsroom".
+The Toronto Globe and Mail newspaper owned one for use as a "flying newsroom".

-The Royal Egyptian Air Force used a Mallard as part of their Royal Flight; it was reportedly King Farouk's favourite aircraft.
+The Royal Egyptian Air Force used a Mallard as part of its Royal Flight; it was reportedly King Farouk's favourite aircraft.

-The Mallard received a new lease of life in the 1970s when a number of airframes were refitted by Frakes Aviation with Pratt & Whitney Canada PT6A turbines and upgraded for 17 passengers, to become "Turbo Mallards".
-Today, through attrition, only 32 Mallards remain registered in the United States.
+The Mallard received a new lease on life in the 1970s, when a number of airframes were refitted by Frakes Aviation with Pratt & Whitney Canada PT6A turbines and upgraded for 17 passengers, to become "Turbo Mallards".
+Today, through attrition, only 30 Mallards remain registered in the United States.
 Many of the rest are in use around the globe.

 A similar program has been undertaken by Paspaley Pearling in combination with Aeronautical Engineers Australia to fit new engines and modernize its Mallard fleet, which is used to support its pearling operations in Northern Australia.
-The fleet has been extensively rebuilt and also refitted with PT6A turbines, and is currently undergoing a life extension program.
+The fleet has been extensively rebuilt and also refitted with PT6A turbines, and it is currently undergoing a life-extension program.

 Incidents

 Chalk's flight 101 in 2005

-Turbo Mallard of Chalk's International Airline on a scheduled service at Bimini, Bahamas, in November 1989 after arriving from Miami Harbor.
-This aircraft crashed as Flight 101 in 2005.
+Turbo Mallard of Chalk's International Airline on a scheduled service at Bimini, Bahamas, in November 1989 after arriving from Miami Harbor: This aircraft crashed as Flight 101 in 2005.

 Chalk's Ocean Airways purchased Mallard N1208 from the Fruehauf Corporation and later acquired several other examples of the aircraft.
 The type received much attention after a Turbo Mallard, operating as Chalk's Ocean Airways Flight 101, crashed after takeoff from Miami Harbor on December 19, 2005, bound for Bimini, Bahamas.
 Eighteen passengers and two crew perished when the right wing separated from the fuselage of the 58-year-old aircraft.
-The cause of the accident was determined by the subsequent investigation to be undetected cracks and/or corrosion in the wing spar.
+The cause of the accident was determined by the subsequent NTSB investigation to be undetected cracks and/or corrosion in the wing spar.

 Prior to 2005, Chalk's Ocean Airways had an exemplary safety record operating Mallards for many years between Florida and the Bahamas, having never had a passenger fatality since the company began operations in 1917.